- Impactful connections

-Fashion & Compassion runs programs in Charlotte, North Carolina and Kampala, Uganda and we partner with Artisan projects in five other countries.
+Fashion & Compassion runs programs in Charlotte, North Carolina and we partner with Artisan projects in six other countries.
 F&C teaches women to make jewelry and other crafts.
 These products provide supplemental income to the women and an income stream for the organization.

 In Charlotte, we address two key issues the city is facing: